-The PingDataSync Server does not do periodic health checks and will not failover to a preferred server automatically.
-Because of the cost of sync failover, it will always stay connected to a given server until that server stops responding or until the Sync Pipe is restarted.
-When a failover does happen, it will always go back to the most preferred server (optionally using location settings to determine this) and work its way down the list.
+The PingDataSync Server does not perform periodic health checks of external servers, and does not failover automatically to a preferred external server.
+Due to the cost of sync failover, PingDataSync Server remains connected to a given server until the server stops responding or until the Sync Pipe is restarted.
+When a failover occurs, PingDataSync Server returns to the most preferred server, optionally using location settings to identify it, and works its way down the list.
 The following provides an example configuration of external servers: